sebastianhaberey/easyborg/README.md

 ### Backup

-If you enable automatic backups, Easyborg will create a snapshot of all configured paths in each configured **backup repository** every full hour.
-Meaning at 12:00, 13:00 and so on.
+If you enable automatic backups, Easyborg will create a snapshot of all configured paths in each configured **backup repository** every full hour, i.e. at 12:00, 13:00 and so on.
 Then, snapshots are pruned to save space.
 So after the 13:00 snapshot is written, the 12:00 snapshot will be deleted.
-A selection of snapshots will be retained:
+A selection of snapshots will be
+retained:

 - the last snapshot of the day for the past seven days
 - one snapshot per week for the past three months